July Drowning Deaths Reach Highest in Years with 30 Fatalities

 For the Swedish Lifesaving Society, they will continue to invest in communicating their advice to make both the public and the individual more aware of the dangers.

 I hope people wake up to this statistics.
-When it comes to the individual, it's about taking the conversation home to the dinner table, especially with grandfathers, he says and continues:
+When it comes to the individual, it's about taking the conversation home to the dinner table, especially with grandfathers and grandfathers.

-Generally, we can conclude that municipalities are neglecting to conduct risk analyzes on their public beaches.
-The same beaches, however, they gladly include in their marketing to attract tourists.
+Generally, we can conclude that municipalities are sloppy in making risk analyses of their public bathing areas.
+The same bathing areas, however, they gladly include in their marketing to attract tourists.
 But some do their homework, especially those certified as "A water-safe municipality".
-In Halmstad, for example, they have lifeguards at Tylösand, which we consider contributes very positively to safety on that beach, says Mikael Olausson.
+In Halmstad, for example, they have lifeguards at Tylösand, which we consider contributes very positively to the safety of that beach, he says.

-Look for information signs that describe local conditions for the beach.
+Look for information signs that describe local conditions for the bathing area.

 Always bathe together with someone.
 Swim/train/exercise where you have a bottom.
 Test your swimming ability – first indoors, then outdoors.

-Non-swimmers, children and adults need constant supervision and should always be at arm's length from a swimming adult.
+Non-swimming children and adults need constant supervision and should always be within arm's length of a swimming adult.

 Avoid drinking alcohol in connection with bathing.

 Make sure to have flotation devices at hand if an accident occurs.
-Always wear a life jacket when traveling on water.
+Always use a life jacket when traveling on water.

 Learn basic first aid for drowning as well as heart and lung rescue.

-Alert SOS Alarm, 112, immediately in the event of a drowning accident.
+Alert immediately to SOS Alarm, 112, in the event of a drowning accident.
 Source: Swedish Lifesaving Society

 Loading related articles...